 - Explore the villages.
 The Manipuri villages outside town (near Adi Nilkantha Tea Cabin) are a good place to start; from there, keep following the dirt roads through villages and you’re sure to find something nice.

 - Try the 7-8 layer tea at Nilkantha Tea Cabin.
-It started with 7, now it has 8, and may have more by the time you visit.
+It started with 2, became famous when it was 7, and now it has 8 and maybe more by the time you visit.
 It’s totally a gimmick, but amusing to play with.
 If you’re with a group, get one for photos and let everyone else order normal tea.
 There are many copycats, but only two Nilkantha Tea Cabins: the newer Adi Nilkantha Tea Cabin down the road from the original is in a nicer and quieter location.

 Where to stay in Srimangal